-Clean The Face Of The Shower Head - While you have the showerhead uninstalled, it's not a bad idea to get some of the scale and soap that may have built up on the surface and in the nozzles.
-We recommend submerging the showerhead in a mixture of a white vinegar and water for 30 minutes to an hour and then rinse with water.
-You can soak it longer if it's got heavier build up.
+6. Clean The Face Of The Shower Head - While you have the showerhead uninstalled, it's not a bad idea to get some of the scale and soap that may have built up on the surface and in the nozzles.
+We recommend submerging the showerhead in a mixture of white vinegar and water for 30 minutes to an hour and then rinse with water.
+You can soak it longer if it's got heavier build-up.

-Clean Inside Of The Shower Head Or Accessory -Whether it's your shower head, hose or holder that's been leaking, you'll want to remove any of the shower head washers from inside the head or accessory.
-You can pop the shower head washers out using a small flat head screw driver or a paper clip.
+7. Clean Inside Of The Shower Head Or Accessory -Whether it's your shower head, hose or holder that's been leaking, you'll want to remove any of the shower head washers from inside the head or accessory.
+You can pop the shower head washers out using a small flat head screwdriver or a paper clip.
 Make sure you clean out any debris or loose Teflon tape.